jackfranklin/pulldown/README.md

 * when you're ready to make a pull request, merge master INTO your develop branch
 * make the pull request to merge your develop branch into master

+Any questions, feel free to ask :)

 ## Changelog

+#####V0.0.4
+* able to download multiple libraries at once, new syntax for specifying the specific file name to download to (see above documentation)

 #####V0.0.3
 * inline help added through `nodefetch --help`